If you feel that dragging a passenger off a plane is an acceptable solution to getting airline personnel onto an overbooked flight, stop reading now.

 If HOW your product strategy objectives are met is important to you, carry on.

 The US airline incident this past spring involving a passenger who was literally pulled from his seat by airport security to make room for crew members caused many of us to ask, “how could that happen?”
 Yet, the general public may not understand the complexity of the situation; there were at least two organizations involved – the airline and aviation security.
 When they teamed up to solve the problem of the overbooked, flight, how did both organizations and the customer end up in such an unhappy place?
 Afterward, the airline took the brunt of the public outrage and did a lot of apologizing, but could the airline’s company culture have been at odds with that of the aviation security organization?

-The Impact of Culture on the Product Launch
+The Impact of Culture on the Product Software Team

 Culture affects every corner of the organization, including employee engagement and behaviors toward colleagues and customers.
 It influences team productivity, problem-solving, creativity, and innovation.

 Software product teams are brought together for short periods of time to define, create or enhance a software solution.
 Often, each member contributes work practices shaped by their own organizational culture.
 To ensure that your product launch doesn’t become a casualty of a culture clash, here are 6 ways to shape a team culture:

 1) Make organization culture one of your partner “selection criteria”

 When choosing your partners, be mindful of what you are looking for from a cultural perspective.
 Ask yourself if your partner should have a complementary culture to yours, or one that will reinforce a change that you’ve already implemented.
 Be aware of your potential partner company’s recruiting criteria, including employee qualities, work approaches, change management and overall mission.

 2) Identify key values you want reflected in your team’s work